amiaopensource/av-python-carpentry/_episodes/10-creatingscript.md

 > ## Import Statements for `filesurvey.py`
 >
+> Open a text editor tab in Jupyter.
-> Fill in the beginning of the script file with the `import` statements that you will need to run the file survey loop that we built in Lesson 6.
+At the top of the file, add the `import` statements that you will need to run the file survey loop that we built in the previous lesson.
 >
 > > ## Solution
 > > We need the following modules.